multimonos/php-scoper-setup/README.md

 ./scope.sh
 ```

-# Require the new php-scoper autoloader
+# Require the php-scoper autoloader

 Instead of requiring `vendor/autoload.php` I include `vendor/scoper-autoload.php` which also includes the standard autoloader.